 There are only two ways to get through a divorce: 1) work it out with your spouse for something you both can live with, or 2) pay a trial attorney $250-$450+ per hour to go to court to ask a judge or other strangers to make these life decisions for you.

 With our extensive background and experience, we can help you negotiate these life decisions with your spouse.
 That’s what we offer through a cooperative divorce.
-And that’s all we do.
-We do not accept contested cases.
+A cooperative divorce is when both parties are willing to negotiate with each other to keep the divorce uncontested, but there is no structured or formal process to complete like there is with a collaborative divorce.

 Absent any instructions to the contrary, most divorce attorneys start a legal battle instead of exploring an early agreement.
 The trial of a divorce takes much longer and costs much more in fees than the negotiation of an agreement.
 Make sure a fight is your best option before starting one.

 The typical default strategy for divorce attorneys is to file the case with the court, serve the spouse with the papers, and charge by the hour to do all that is necessary to take the case to court.
-The spouse hires their own attorney by the hour to fight back and so goes one storm after another.
+The spouse then hires their own attorney by the hour to fight back and so goes one storm after another.

 Most clients don’t know there are alternative strategies, and assume their attorney is taking the best course of action for their case.